 The Sun is a very exciting place.
 All sorts of activity and eruptions take place in it and around it.
-We will now briefly discuss a few of these interesting phenomema.
-You will be analyzing pictures of prominences and flares during your lab.
+We will now briefly discuss a few of these interesting phenomena.
+You will be analyzing pictures of prominences during this lab.